 Establishment of Risk Management Special Committee

 The Risk Management Special Committee manages overall business risk and we have established a PDCA (Plan-Do-Check-Act) cycle.
 As such, we have established a system to enable more accurate implementation of crisis response and preventative risk management.
-The Risk Management Special Committee convened once a month in fiscal 2011 and held a total of 12 meetings.
-They uncovered and comprehended risk issues, examined and devised preventive measures and countermeasures and transmitted information throughout the Company and its Group companies as necessary.
+The Risk Management Special Committee convened once a month in fiscal 2008 and held a total of 12 meetings.
+They uncovered and comprehended risk issues, examined and devised preventive measures and countermeasures and transmitted information throughout the Company as necessary.

 Major Items on the Agenda of the Risk Management Special Committee